 For a short animation about disc herniations, click here.

-Treatment of a disc injury may include physiotherapies such as ultrasound, electric muscle stimulation, myofascial release and ice, as well as chiropractic adjustments.
-There are many different ways to adjust the spine and I have found that the Flexion Distraction Technique and the gentle Thompson Drop Technique is often the best in the acute and most painful stage of recovery.
+Slipped Disc Treatment include physio-therapies such as ultrasound, electric muscle stimulation, myofascial release and ice, as well as chiropractic adjustments.
+There are many different ways to adjust the spine to achieve Herniated Disc Pain Relief and I have found that the Flexion Distraction Technique and the gentle Thompson Drop Technique is often the best in the acute and most painful stage of recovery.
 The techniques used will always be customized to your needs.

 Check out what our patients have to say…